Download Bio PDF

-After graduating McGill University with Great Distinction with a Bachelors of Commerce, concentrating in Marketing and Labor Relations, Mr. Harrington received his law degree from Syracuse University, Summa Cum Laude.
+After graduating McGill University with Great Distinction with a Bachelors of Commerce, concentrating in Marketing and Labor Relations, Mike Harrington received his law degree from Syracuse University, Summa Cum Laude.
 He returned to his home state.
 After he clerked for the Connecticut Supreme Court, he began to practice law with Murtha Cullina nearly 20 years ago.

-As the current chair with the firm’s Labor and Employment Group, Mr. Harrington assists a wide variety of public and private employers on all aspects of the employment relationship.
+As the current chair with the firm’s Labor and Employment Group, Mike assists a wide variety of public and private employers on all aspects of the employment relationship.
 In addition to appearing in state and federal court on behalf of employers, he represents clients at the Connecticut Commission on Human Rights & Opportunities, the Connecticut Employment Security Division, the Connecticut Workers’ Compensation Commission, the Connecticut Department of Labor, the National Labor Relations Board and OSHA/ConnOSHA.
 He regularly represents employers in grievance and interest arbitrations before the State Board of Mediation and Arbitration and before arbitrators of the American Arbitration Association.
 In addition, he has defended employers in unfair labor practice/prohibitive practice charges and has represented parties before the Freedom of Information Commission.
-Mr. Harrington has argued several cases before the Court of Appeals for the Second Circuit, the Connecticut Appellate Court, and the Connecticut Supreme Court.
+Mike has argued several cases before the Court of Appeals for the Second Circuit, the Connecticut Appellate Court, and the Connecticut Supreme Court.

-Mr. Harrington regularly provides harassment prevention training and other trainings to various professional groups and in-house sessions for clients.
+Mike regularly provides harassment prevention training and other trainings to various professional groups and in-house sessions for clients.
 Recently, he graduated from the Massachusetts Commission Against Discrimination (MCAD)-certified discrimination course, Responding to Reasonable Accommodation Requests.